cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

    * - ``system.app.log.{error, info, warn}``
      - Number of ``error``, ``info``, or ``warn`` log messages logged by the application

-These metrics on logging are available for the system services, in the system component context:
+These metrics are available for the system services, in the system component context:
 .. list-table::
    :header-rows: 1
    :widths: 60 40